bancalarisantiago/bancalarisantiago/README.md

 <div>
  <span> 👋 Hello world! </span>
 <ul>
-<li> s a computer and design lover I have decided to turn my professional career of audiovisual designer with more than 10 years of experience to dedicate myself to the world of technology and information. </li>
+<li> As a computer and design lover I have decided to turn my professional career of audiovisual designer with more than 10 years of experience to dedicate myself to the world of technology and information. </li>
 <li> I have recently finished the Henry bootcamp, which involved more than 800 hours of programming. </li>
 <li> I am interested in enhancing and transferring my knowledge as an audiovisual expertise to the front-end development. </li>
 <li> I consider myself a great team player, passionate, committed and that can easily adapt to diverse environments.</li>